cgabriel5/nodecliac/README.md

 #### Command Chain Default

-Command chains can have a default command-string (runable shell command(s)) be run to dynamically generate auto-completion items.
+A command chain's default command-string (a runable shell string) can be used to dynamically generate auto-completion items.
+This command-string is run when no completion items (commands/flags) are returned.
+Think of it as a fallback.

 For example, say we are implementing an `.acmap` file for the dependency manager [yarn](https://yarnpkg.com/en/) and would like to return the names of installed modules when removing a package (i.e.`$ yarn remove...`).
 Basically, we would like to return the `package.json`'s `dependency` and `devDependency` entries.
-This can be done with a default command-string.
+Using a command-string one can run a script to return these `package.json` entries.

 - Start by using the keyword `default` followed by a space.
 - Follow that with the command-string like so:
   - A command string is denoted with starting `$(` and closing `)`.
   - The string in between the closing/starting syntax is the command-string.
+  - Example command-string: `default $("./path/to/custom/script.sh arg1 arg2")`

 **Note**: For more information about `command-string`s please take a look at `ACMAP Syntax > Flags > Flag Variations > Flags (dynamic values)`.
 The section contains all details for command-strings like special character escaping caveats, dynamic/static arguments, and examples with their breakdowns.
 Please be aware that the section uses the term `command-flag` due it being used for flags but `command-flag` and `command-string` are effectively the same thing.
 Here we see it being used for command chains.
 The naming is based on what it's being used for (i.e. flags or command chains).